LBruni98/Network/README.md

 The main difference of physical and logical topologies is that logical is a visual representation of the network, showcasing how it could work, whereas the physical topology is actually physical; joined together with cables and switches.

 ### Communication
+Communication is the transmission of data from either a computer or a device to another over a computer network, where said network is considered a telecommunications network that allows for the transmission of data.
+Essentially most common processes when browsing the internet has data transmission happening between the user and the server, such as retrieving a file from the internet or sending off an email, so with internet use, data is being communicated between servers, routers and other clients each time.
+However, to use the internet, the user would have to connect to the internet.
+A device is used to connect to a network, being a modem or router, which communicates with the internet; requesting permission to have the user join, to which data is sent back enabling the connection.

+Data is being communicated each time, but the data flow is also prone to attacks and malicious attempts to gain information from other users.
+Security measures such as firewalls within a network that can limit down the communications rate and to ensure that no malicious attacks can happen.
+With security measures, no malicious data can travel to unsuspecting users or end up within the network.

+Within a network model, the communication of data happens within layers.
+The TCP/IP has an applications layer that allows for services to be requested from the user to the application, meaning that data is ready to be sent, but namely focuses in the transport and internet layer, where the transport handles the communication between the hosts and for successful delivery and the internet layer sends the data across to the correct host.
+These layers aid the communication of data successfully by monitoring the data transfer and communicating with the right host.

 ## Operating Principles
 ### Networking devices